SatoryKono/ChEMBL_data_acquisition/docs/en/guides/USAGE.md

 3. **Pipeline-specific switches** that tailor behaviour (for example staging flags in the target pipeline or DOI fallbacks in the document pipeline).

+When the document pipeline is launched via `python scripts/get_document_data.py`, use `--mode <chembl|pubmed|all>` to select the stage.
+The installed console script keeps the positional sub-commands for backward compatibility.

 All commands exit with a non-zero status on validation errors, IO issues, or upstream API failures.